-Now check the label and see how much sugar is in each bottle you are consuming.
+If you’re NOT using HEED, check the label and see how much sugar is in each bottle you are consuming.
 1 teaspoon of sugar = 4g and many sports or electrolyte drinks on the market contain 7-8 teaspoons of sugar per bottle!
 Yes really!
-So added to the low pH that is corroding your tooth enamel, think about how much sugar you are consuming. a 3 hour ride is say 3 bottles.
+A 3 hour ride is say 3 bottles.
 That is 21 teaspoons of sugar.
 You ride or run 4-5 days per week...
 Get the picture??
-If you haven’t then your dentist probably has.
+You're drinking far too much sugar!

 Suggested Doses by Body Weight*: